Part 2: Objects and Properties

 Data Update Utility

-If you have an internet connection, you can use the Data Update Utility to update astro datasets (such as EOP, Space Weather, Leap Second, time.ker, Solar Flux, satellite databases, GPS, etc).
-You can manually update one or more data sets or you can you can schedule a time and frequency for automatic updates.
+If you have an internet connection, you can use the Data Update Utility to update astro datasets such as EOP, Space Weather, Leap Second, time.ker, Solar Flux, satellite databases, GPS, etc. You can manually update one or more datasets, or you can schedule a time and frequency for automatic updates.

 If you work with satellites, update your databases prior to opening a new scenario.